scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 # Scriptwide Kyokasho CJK

-> [!WARNING]
-> I added many glyphs to the font, but before I could save it, FontForge corrupted all of my saves.
-No backups were made, so unfortunately many characters created over the span of a month are currently lost.
-Some of these glyphs are already remade.

 CJK font based on Klee One Semibold and its derivatives

 This font is licensed under OFL.